altunixon/wips/lns/altina_ln/ASP-23-Chapter_3_Under_My_Flag.md

 "...
 Is that so."<br/>

 Clarisse bowed expressionlessly and headed for the dining hall.
 Although she was always joking with Regis and Altina, she was unbelievably cold towards others.
-This was the first time Regis saw her conversing with Jerome.
+This was the first time Regis saw her conversing with Jerome.<br/>

-Jerome glared at Regis, his face filled with the phrase 'it can't be helped'.
+Jerome glared at Regis, his face filled with the phrase 'it can't be helped'.<br/>

 "Recover in one day, or die."<br/>

 "...
 I will try my best."<br/>

-Altina brought a blanket to cover Regis.
+Altina brought a blanket to cover Regis.<br/>

 "Does it feel cold?
 Need more blankets?"<br/>